cameraui/docs/sensors/setup.md

 ## The Sensors page

-The **Sensors** page lists every sensor in the system: plugin-provided, camera hardware, and virtual.
+The **Sensors** page lists the sensors you manage: plugin-provided and virtual.
+Sensors a camera brings itself, its motion, battery, or PTZ, are hidden by default; the settings button next to the search field brings them back.
 Each row shows the connection state, name, type, providing plugin, and assigned cameras.
-Camera hardware shows a lock next to its camera; a sensor that is hidden from your smart home carries a crossed-out eye next to its name.
+A camera-hardware row shows a lock next to its camera; a sensor hidden from your smart home carries a crossed-out eye next to its name.
+Two floating buttons switch between the table and a card view and start select mode, where you tick any number of sensors and hide, unhide, or delete them at once.
+A sensor's icon glows while it is active, so you can tell at a glance that motion is running, a door is open, a light is on, or a doorbell is ringing.
 Search and the sortable columns keep large setups manageable.

 <Shot src="/img/sensors/sensors-page.png" alt="Sensors page listing all sensors" />